Merge Sort

 algorithm MergeSort(array, start, end):

-if start < end then --> when start == end, this will remain 1 element, so we do not do the last trivial step which sorts the single element.
+if start < end then --> when start == end, only one element remains, so we skip the trivial single-element sort.

 mid := (start + end) / 2